datajtext/DataJournalismTextbook/Modules/GroupBy/group_by_with_agate.md

 Things to note:

 * If you're not a Nebraska geography nerd, most of those counties are across the north and northwestern parts of the state in an area called the Pine Ridge.
 * Lincoln, the city, is in Lancaster County.
 According to this data, there have been zero confirmed sightings in Nebraska's second most populous county.
-Omaha is in Douglas County, with two confirmed sightings.
+Omaha is in Douglas County, the state's most populous, with two confirmed sightings.
-* Look carefully at Sheridan county.
+* Look carefully at Sheridan County.
 Scan down the list of counties.
 See any problems?
+How might this affect your analysis?

 ### Resources for instructors

 * Potential assignment: Use local or campus crime data to answer a series of questions.
 Examples: If you have multiple years of data, how many crimes were reported each year?
 What is the most common crime type?
 Which month has the most reported crime?
 * Potential assignment: Use salary data from your city or university.
 Use group by and create the following summaries by job title: count, median and mean.
 Discuss the differences.
-For instance, my university salary data includes a very expensive football coach, a moderately expensive basketball coach, and a lot of well paid assistant coaches before we get to chancellors and vice chancellors.
+For instance, my university salary data includes a very expensive football coach, a moderately expensive basketball coach, and a lot of well-paid assistant coaches before we get to chancellors and vice chancellors.
 How does that affect the numbers?

 ### Suggested reading